dportugal-solutionz/nb03ocean-av/README.md

 ## **CONTROL SYSTEM FILES:**

-Crestron SIMPL Windows program registers the CP4 with the endpoint for feedback, and maintains "heartbeat" (pimco-roomcontrols-cisco).
+Crestron SIMPL Windows program registers the CP4 with the endpoint for feedback, and maintains "heartbeat" of communication.
 Widgets from the room controls panel are handled and commands are executed by the applicable module (e.g. cisco-codec, lutron-qs, etc.).

 ![simpl-code.png](/IMAGES/simpl-code.png)